raymond-u/taste/README.md

 ## Features

-TASTES is a working-in-progress project and is NOT ready for production use!
+This is a working-in-progress project and is NOT ready for production use!

 TASTES is a general-purpose de-novo transcriptome assembly & annotation toolkit written in Snakemake.

 TASTES is designed to work on hundreds of RNA-seq datasets of different species simultaneously, although it is possible to work on a selected few.
 Raw reads are first fed to the preprocessing module, with QC reports generated before and after the preprocessing.
-Then the assembling module takes care of de-novo assembly using a multi-assembler & kmer approach.
-Assemblies are merged with minimized loss of paralogs.
+Then they go through de-novo assembly using a multi-assembler & kmer approach.
+Assemblies are later merged with efforts to minimize loss of paralogs.
 Lastly, the transcripts are annotated, and a completeness report is generated.
-Modules are meant to be switchable and customizable when possible.
+Modules are meant to be switchable and customizable whenever possible.

 - Bundled with a script that automates downloading and organizing RNA-seq datasets from the NCBI SRA database.
 - Designed with flexibility and customizability in mind.